jerrysummer/minefield/README.md

-Minesweeper
+Minefield
 ============

-This is a minesweeper game made with React and Redux
+This is a Minefield game made with React and Redux

 ![Game Preview](./screenshot.png)